troykyo/dssloopholes.github.io/category/digitalization/Personalisation.md

 #### Customized Product Offerings

 Personalization allows customers to actively participate in the design process by providing their preferences, such as color, style, or fit.
 This input can be used to create customized fashion products that align with individual tastes and requirements.
-By offering personalized options, companies can reduce the production of generic, mass-produced items, thereby minimizing waste and resource consumption.
+By offering personalized options, companies can reduce the production of generic, mass-produced items, thereby minimizing waste and resource utilization.

 #### Reduced Overproduction